ecmwf/qubed/README.md

     └── expver=0002, param=1/2
 ```

-Qubed provides all the algorithms on this data structure you would expect such as intersection/union/difference, compression, search, filtering etc.
+Qubed provides all the algorithms on this data structure you would expect, such as intersection/union/difference, compression, search, filtering etc.

-In addition to this core datastructure, this repostitory contains a collection of components designed to deliver user friendly cataloging for datacube data.
-The STAC Server, Frontend and a periodic job to do tree compression can be deployed together to kubernetes using the [helm chart](./chart).
-Thise deployment can then be accessed either via the Query Builder Web interface or the python client.
+In addition to this core datastructure, this repository contains a collection of components designed to deliver user friendly cataloging for datacube data.
+The STAC Server, Frontend and a periodic job to do tree compression can be deployed together to kubernetes using the [helm chart](./helm_chart).
+This deployment can then be accessed either via the Query Builder Web interface or the Python client.

 ## 📦 Components Overview